 OK, I WAS BITTEN- NOW WHAT?

 DO NOT WAIT FOR A RASH OR SYMPTOMS TO APPEAR TO TAKE ACTION.
-Do NOT wait for a rash to appear!
 Less than 50% of people with Lyme report a rash, and less than 10% of children nationwide have one.
 Do NOT wait for the disease to spread throughout your body and for symptoms to appear before being treated.
 In highly endemic areas treating the tick bite as soon as possible may help reduce the incidence of contracting Lyme and other tick borne diseases.
 (See recommendations for treatment below.)

 SAY NO TO THE OLD "ONE DOSE OF ANTIBIOTICS" TREATMENT.
-The "one dose of Doxycycline after a tick bite" theory, which some health care professionals once believed was curative, has not been proven or accepted to be an effective means of preventing Lyme or other tick borne diseases, or in reducing the number of reported cases.
-In fact, the old theory has been disproven by later studies.
+The "one dose of Doxycycline after a tick bite" theory, which some health care professionals once believed was curative, is not an effective means of preventing Lyme or other tick borne diseases.
+In fact, that old theory was disproven by later studies.
 Remember- pathogens found in ticks can travel through the blood stream or skin and will spread throughout your body in a manner of hours or days.

-IF ROCKY MOUNTAIN SPOTTED FEVER IS SUSPECTED TREAT IMMEDIATELY!
+IF ROCKY MOUNTAIN SPOTTED FEVER OR EHRLICHIOSIS IS SUSPECTED TREAT WITH A FULL COURSE OF ANTIBIOTICS IMMEDIATELY!
 Do not wait for test results and do not wait for a rash to appear.
-All major health care agencies recommend treating first and asking questions later if Rocky Mountain Spotted Fever (RMSF) is even suspected.
+All major health care agencies recommend treating first and asking questions later if Rocky Mountain Spotted Fever (RMSF), Ehrlichiosis or Anaplasmosis is even suspected.
 RMSF is not limited to the mountainous areas in the west as its name would imply.
 RMSF and other spotted fevers are found in most states in the USA.
-Five of those states- North Carolina, Tennessee, Arkansas, Oklahoma, Missouri- currently have the most reported cases.
-You do not need to be bitten by a tick to contract RMSF- simply handling ticks increases the risk of contracting the sometimes fatal disease.

 EARLY TREATMENT IS YOUR BEST DEFENSE!
 Lyme, Bartonella, Babesiosis, Ehrlichiosis, Rocky Mountain Spotted Fever, Anaplasmosis, Mycoplasma and STARI are some of the many diseases ticks can carry and pass to humans and pets.
 Doxycycline, prescribed for an adequate length of time, is currently the preferred treatment (barring any contra-indicators, such as young age, allergy, etc) for adults.
 Doxycycline will address most of the known bacterial infections carried by ticks.
 (Babesiosis is not a bacterial infection, so it is one of the exceptions.)